Is Pet Insurance Worth It?

 How Does Pet Insurance Work?

-Like human health insurance, pet insurance helps alleviate some of the costs of keeping your pet healthy.
+Like human health insurance, pet insurance companies help alleviate some of the costs of keeping your pet healthy.
 You can choose from different levels of coverage, with each plan costing a monthly or annual premium based on how much coverage you choose.

 Some plans cover basic scenarios like accidents and injuries, some only cover accidents, and others include accidents, injuries and genetic/hereditary conditions.
 The more comprehensive the coverage, the higher you can expect the cost to be.